cescoffier/vertx-bbl-2016-slides/README.md

 ```
 mvn clean package
 cd vertx-slides
-java -jar target/devconf-distributed-applications-slides-1.0-SNAPSHOT-fat.jar -cluster
+java -jar target/snowcamp-distributed-applications-slides-1.0-SNAPSHOT-fat.jar -cluster
 ```

 Slides are served on `http://localhost:9000`.

 ## Examples

-Examples needs to be imported in your IDE. add the `lib` directory to your classpath as well as the `etc` directory.
+Examples needs to be imported in your IDE.
+Add the `lib` directory to your classpath as well as the `etc` directory.
 Each example has a `main`  method you just need to _run_ from your IDE.